How to put on your own panto …. have you considered this?

-I have written about how to help your cvhildren put on a Christmas show or pantomime on my Chad Valley play blog Endless Play do come and take a look!
+I have written about how to help your children put on a Christmas show or pantomime on my Chad Valley play blog Endless Play do come and take a look!

 *Perform use a unique mix of drama, dance and singing specially formulated to bring out every child’s true potential.
+How to put on your own panto is easy when your kids are confident.
 Classes are kept small to ensure lots of individual attention from their experienced teachers – hand-picked for their warmth, energy and professionalism.
 Perform focus on your child’s enthusiasm and engagement in the activities rather than their precision and will support them every step of the way to guide, inspire and encourage.
 Perform is constantly growing with nearly 200 venues which encompass Perform for 4-8s, Mini Ps for 3 month – 3 year olds and Perform Plus for 8-12s as well as Perform Parties, holiday Experience courses and a thriving programme of workshops in primary schools – Perform4Schools

 If you enhjoyed this post on how to put on your own panto you can see more of my thrifty Christmas tips here